navidrome/website/content/en/docs/Usage/external-integrations.md

 linkTitle: "External Integrations"
 date: 2017-01-05
 description: >
-  Configure Navidrome to get information and images from Last.FM and Spotify
+  Configure Navidrome to get information and images from Last.fm and Spotify
+aliases:
+  - /docs/usage/external_integrations
 ---

-## Last.FM
+## Last.fm

-Navidrome can use Last.FM to retrieve artists biographies, top songs and similar artists.
-You will need a Last.FM free account.
+Navidrome can use Last.fm to retrieve artists biographies, top songs and similar artists.
+You will need a Last.fm free account.
 You'll need to set the config options `LastFM.ApiKey` and `LastFM.Secret`.
-You can obtain these values by creating an API account in Last.FM:
+You can obtain these values by creating an API account in Last.fm:

 1) Go to https://www.last.fm/api/account/create and create an API account.
 Only the _Application Name_ field is mandatory:
 <p align="center">